CedricChnfr/portfolio/_posts/Courses/2024-10-03-energy-connected-object.markdown

 ## PART A: GENERALITIES

 ### Presentation
 The Energy for Connected Objects course was an eye-opener for me.
-Taught by G. Loubet, it delved into the various methods of powering connected objects, which is crucial in the context of IoT.
-The course covered energy harvesting, energy transfer, and efficient energy management techniques, providing a comprehensive understanding of how to sustain IoT devices.
+Taught by G. Loubet, it delved into the various methods of powering connected objects, which is important in the context of IoT.
+The course covered energy harvesting, energy transfer, and efficient energy management techniques, providing a good understanding of how to sustain IoT devices.

 ## PART B: DESCRIPTIVE PART